RanchoCooper/go-hexagonal/README.md

    - Each layer has clear responsibilities and dependencies
    - Data transformation occurs at layer boundaries
    - No leakage of implementation details between layers

+### Design Patterns and Principles

+1. **Dependency Inversion**
+   - High-level modules define interfaces
+   - Low-level modules implement interfaces
+   - Dependencies point inward toward the domain

+2. **Interface Segregation**
+   - Interfaces are specific to use cases
+   - Clients only depend on methods they use
+   - Prevents interface pollution

+3. **Single Responsibility**
+   - Each component has one reason to change
+   - Clear separation of concerns
+   - Focused and maintainable code

+4. **Open/Closed**
+   - Open for extension
+   - Closed for modification
+   - New features through new implementations

 ## Architecture Layers